London Law Program

 Read about students' visit to Buckfast Abbey, where their activities took them off the beaten track, both literally and figuratively.

 Additionally, students can earn academic credit and explore the London legal market through externships with practicing attorneys, government agencies, and nonprofit organizations.

 Notre Dame London Law at 50

 The Notre Dame London Law Program was born when 20 students spent the 1968-69 academic year in London.
 The Law School and Notre Dame International celebrated the program's 50th year in 2018.
 Read more about the anniversary at law.nd.edu/london50.

 An aerial view of Trafalgar Square and the London skyline at night.

 Students in the Notre Dame London Law Program pay the same tuition as students at Notre Dame Law School's main campus.
 The table below shows the program's cost of attendance for a full academic year.
 Students have the option of enrolling in the London Law Program for one semester instead of the full academic year.

 Although law students may choose to find their own housing arrangements in London, one option is Notre Dame's Conway Hall.
-More information for current Notre Dame Law students is available in the For Current Students section inside the London & Study Abroad folder.

 |Main Campus||Abroad||Total Costs|